 This particular aircraft is a two-seater, originally built by Lockheed for the Royal Canadian Air Force where she served as RCAF 104637 upon her delivery in May, 1962.
 She flew test flights out of Cold Lake, Alberta for the bulk of her Canadian operations, until the Norwegian Air Force acquired her along with several dozen other Canadian examples in May, 1973.
 The Starfigher arrived in Norway on June 14th, 1973; receiving the RNAF serial “4637″.
 She served with 334 Squadron out of Bodø, so it seems only fitting that she yet makes the base her home.
 The Norwegians retired 4637 on April 1st, 1983, and she passed into storage at Sola Air Force Base.
 The fighter didnt’s stay in Sola for long, as a few months later it returned to Bodø where Air Force trainees used it for ground handling instruction until the early 1990s.

-They have installed and tested two newly refurbished Martin-Baker ejector seats, which should suppose that indian food will now be on the local menu.
+The team has installed and tested two newly refurbished Martin-Baker ejector seats, which should suppose that indian food will now be on the local menu.
 This project is monumental in its undertaking, but if anyone can do it, they can.
-It really goes to Thomas Alexandre Allnutt to follow up. support this project visit HERE or their Facebook page.
+It really goes to Thomas Alexander Allnutt to follow up.
+To support this project please visit HERE or the group’s Facebook page.